 But why did it taste like comfort?
 I couldn’t quite put my finger on it.
 Something about this gelato made me feel like someone was enveloping me in a warm, loving embrace.

 I told my husband that it tasted like comfort and he replied that it reminded him of Tiramisu.
 “That’s impossible,” I said.
 “Tiramisu doesn’t have hazelnuts in it.
 It’s got to be something else.”
 He shrugged and went back to what he was doing.

-But then I tasted it again and I was in Italy again, trying gelato for the first time.
+But then I had another spoonful and suddenly I was 18 and in Italy trying gelato for the first time.
 I had no idea what Tiramisu was.
-I hadn't really tasted hazelnuts much.
-(Wait, weren't those the nuts in those Ferrero Rocher I loved so much?)
+I hadn’t really tasted hazelnuts much.
+(Wait, weren’t those the nuts in those Ferrero Rocher I loved so much?)
 Taste after taste at the gelateria, until I decided which flavor I wanted in that giant cone.
 Tiramisu and hazelnut, I think, are the two I chose.
-It's hard to remember for sure.
+It’s hard to remember for sure.
 I spent as much time eating my way through every gelateria in every town and village we visited as I did in visiting cathedrals and museums.